TheCodecOfficial/Validation-Tools/README.md

 val.render()
 ```

-This will generate the following renders:
+Running this example will generate the following renders:

 | Nori Render | Mitsuba Render |
 |----------------|------------------|